- Things to Do

-A $20 million, four-year effort, the creation of the Canopy Walk and other features at Whiting Forest of Dow Gardens is the Foundation's largest project ever, officially opened to the public in October 2018.
+A $20 million, four-year effort The creation of the Canopy Walk and other features within Whiting Forest of Dow Gardens is the Foundation's largest project ever, officially opened to the public in October 2018.

-Imagination and adventure take flight, as it were, on the new, 1,400-foot Canopy Walk.
-At a quarter-mile the nation's longest, it reaches up four stories into the red pines and other trees.
+Imagination and adventure take flight on the 1,400-foot Canopy Walk.
+At a quarter-mile the nation's longest, it reaches up four stories into red pines and other trees.
 There, cargo nets beg young and old to dive in, wooden pods beckon all to duck inside, panoramic pond overlooks suggest that one pause for reflection, and transparent floors and other thrills await.

-Three elevated walkway arms extend into the woods: the Spruce Arm bears the tree-supported cargo net, the Pond Arm a tranquil overlook, and the Orchard Arm a glass overlook 40 feet above the ground.
+Three elevated walkway arms extend into the woods The Spruce Arm bears the tree-supported cargo net, the Pond Arm a tranquil overlook, and the Orchard Arm a glass-floored overlook 40 feet above the ground.

-The project's 1.5 miles of trails (re)link Whiting Forest and the horticultural Dow Gardens, each a bit more than 50 acres, and both Foundation properties.
-They're also connected to the Grace A. Dow Memorial Library, owned by the City of Midland.
+The project's 1.5 miles of trails further connect Whiting Forest and the horticultural Dow Gardens it's situated within, each a bit more than 50 acres, and both Foundation properties.

 And, save extra time for that 13,600 square-foot playground.
 Along with a water feature that practically demands interaction, there are structures to climb up, over, into and through, as the young spirit moves you, plus swings and a slide.
 The entire family will enjoy a water fountain, picnic tables and comfortable seating.

 The Canopy Walk itself is accessed through a single gate, making it easier for families to keep track of their members as they wander through the trees together.